Skip to content

 Additional reading notes to help interpret the statistics on this page.

-In 2026, the community areas with the highest counts for stalking included Austin, Near West Side, and Near North Side.
+In 2026, the community areas with the highest counts for stalking included Auburn Gresham, Austin, and Near North Side.

 The monthly series helps separate long-run category size from recent movement, which is useful when a single annual total would otherwise flatten short-run changes.